Marina staff expecting big weekend at El Dorado Lake

 Morgan says after a rough few weeks of heavy rains and high water they are ready for a bounce back holiday weekend.

 “Our flood pool is down to the normal level.
 We have the store stocked.
 We have discounts on some boats we could not sell this summer because there was not as much foot traffic,” Morgan says.
-“We are prepared for ten people or one thousand people.”
+“We are prepared for 10 people or 1,000 people.”

 “This whole parking lot will be full and be overflowed,” Gawith says.